askinss/authpro/README.md

 Authpro is a simple authentication generator for Rails 4.
 It:

-* Gives you sign up, log in, remember me & password reset funtionality
+* Gives you sign up, log in, remember me & password reset functionality
 * Has no hidden code, special super classes or mixins
 * Has no configuration